 Ecash was developed to more easily conduct transactions on the Internet, letting consumers and businesses that may not have access to a debit or credit card participate in online transactions.
 It’s even been seen as helping certain types of freelancers who operate online, giving them a way to get paid easily for their work without having to deal with traditional payments that could take much longer to get to them.
 Ecash has been viewed as a way to truly globalize the economy, bringing together what has been building in terms of the global business environment.

-Think of e-cash as combining the benefits of many other types of transactions.
-While similar to debit cards and credit cards, e-cash enables individuals to conduct transactions with each other.
+Think of ecash as combining the benefits of many other types of transactions.
+While similar to debit cards and credit cards, ecash enables individuals to conduct transactions with each other.
 Although it is similar to personal checks, it is much more feasible for even the smallest of transactions and without the fees associated with some other methods of payment.

-Early adopters of e-cash have the advantage of winning over customers who will view the business as a cutting-edge company.
-This can be a real enhancement to the brand image you are working on building.
+Early adopters of ecash have the advantage of winning over customers who will view the business as a cutting-edge company.
+This can be a real enhancement to the brand image you are working to build.